fgronqvist/votingbooth/documentation/week_report.md

 * Group by fix
 * Added check to disalow anonymous voting multiple times in the same session|

+What has been done week 5

+* Pagination for the poll-list
+* Added top-polls query
+* Added poll option for anonymous or registered user only voting
+* Added checks for registered user only voting
+* Added checks for poll timeframe

 ## Time worked

 | Date | Time | What |